Cjensen1967/Bac_suite/README.md

 The **Baccarat Training Suite** is a modular training application designed to teach and practice various aspects of Midi-Baccarat dealing and gameplay.
 The suite is structured into independent modules, each focusing on a specific aspect of Baccarat, from understanding the game's rules to mastering card handling and commission calculations.

 ## Project Goal
 The goal of this project is to create a user-friendly, educational tool that organizes Baccarat training into self-contained modules.
-Each module functions as a separate page, allowing users to practice specific skills without requiring shared dependencies across modules.
+Each module functions as a separate page without shared dependencies, making it easy to modify or add new modules without affecting others.
+This modular design also allows the entire suite to run locally from a folder on most modern web browsers, requiring no special setup or installation.

 ## Modules